thundercore/thundercore-localchain/README.md

     # thunderlocal --datadir ./datadir  --networkid 3606 --rpc --rpcport "8545" --rpccorsdomain "*" --rpcapi "db,eth,net,miner,web3,personal" --nodiscover  --mine

-Now, you are good to go.
-Try to send some transactions or deploy smart contract.
+Now, you should be good to go!🎉 Try to send some transactions or deploy your smart contract!

 ### Interactive Javascript console

     # thunderlocal attach http://127.0.0.1:8545

-### <a name="puppeth"></a>Use puppeth to initialize genesis json config
+### <a name="puppeth"></a>Use puppeth to initialize genesis JSON config

-"puppeth" is built when you build the whole suite by running "make all".
+`puppeth` is built when you build the whole suite by running `make all`.
 Start the wizard from command line,

     # puppeth